Zamiell/isaac-faq/misc/Blog-Response.md

     case Situation3: {
       return "baz";
     }

-    default: {
-      return ensureAllCases(situation);
   }
 }
-}
 ```

 First, let's get past the obvious fact that Lua doesn't even have switch statements or enums, so writing this in Lua would less convenient and more prone to bugs.

-More importantly, the `ensureAllCases(situation)` line leverages the type checker to iterate through every possible value for the enum.
-This is very useful, and helps keep your code future-safe against someone adding or removing a value from the enum.
+More importantly, merely by writing our code in IsaacScript, we automatically get switch statement exhaustiveness.
+ESLint can leverage the compiler to know that if we uncomment `Situation4`, the switch statement is no longer exhaustive.
+This is very useful, and helps keep your code future-safe against someone adding or removing a value from enums.

 While everyone may not appreciate the power of this, this is the kind of thing I get excited about, because I love having bug-free code. :)